deadratfink/pkg2md/README.md

 # [pkg2md](https://github.com/deadratfink/pkg2md)

-This modules creates a Markdown presentation from a package.json on CLI.
+This modules creates a Markdown presentation from a package.json on CLI or API.

 ## Installation